Overnight care for the elderly

 Managing incontinence

 Incontinence – or lack of bladder control – is a common problem experienced by older people.
-While you can’t control this condition, you can provide your loved one with comfort and support, including adult incontinence underwear and waterproofing for the mattress to protect against damage.
+While you can’t control this condition, you can take a few additional steps to encourage better comfort.
+This can include adult incontinence underwear or wearable washable pads for on top of the mattress.
+These pads stay dry to the touch and can help contain any accidents for a more pleasant night’s sleep.

 Types of professional overnight care

-Opting for a professional carer to remain with your loved one overnight is a practical solution for uncertainty and anxiety of nighttime issues, whether medical, physical or psychological.
+Opting for a professional carer to remain with you or a loved one overnight is a practical solution for uncertainty and anxiety of nighttime issues, whether medical, physical or psychological.

 Sleeping night care

-In this arrangement, a caregiver will sleep in your loved one’s home.
+In this arrangement, a caregiver will sleep in the home of the person they’re caring for.
 This can be helpful for people who are anxious if they’re left alone during the night, but don’t need a great deal of physical support.

 The carer will be there for at least eight hours and will sleep in their own room but will be available to help your loved one if they need assistance during the night.
+Think of it as the carer being ‘on call’ if they’re needed.
 Normally, a carer working a “sleeping night” would not expect to have to get up any more than twice.
-If your loved one needs more frequent attention than this, the shift would be classed as a “waking night”.
+If someone needs more frequent attention than this, the shift would be classed as a “waking night”.

 Waking night care